IronicBadger/ansible-role-yum-repo/README.md

     enabled: yes
     state: present

-Note the example for `file://`.
+Note the `baseurl` example for `file://`.
 This allows you to mount an ISO to a directory and use this as a yum repo.
 Useful for disconnected installs.
+Only one `baseurl` should be specified per repo.